rpeden/prefect-multiprocess/README.md

 ## Welcome!

 This Prefect collection contains a multiprocess task runner.
-It is ideal for running CPU-intensive Prefect tasks in parallel, and should be faster than `ConcurrentTaskRunner` in that scenario.
-However, tasks that are more I/O-bound than CPU-bound may finish more quickly in `ConcurrentTaskRunner`.
-It's useful in scenarios where you want to spread computation across multiple CPU cores on a single machine without adding heavy dependencies like Dask.
+It is ideal for running CPU-intensive Prefect tasks in parallel.
+It is useful in scenarios where you want to spread computation across multiple CPU cores on a single machine without adding heavy dependencies like Dask.
 This package does not require any extra dependencies beyond what Prefect already installs.

 ## Getting Started